Process Safety

 - Measures to assess risks, and to eliminate and mitigate them, are persistent and ongoing.

-[Number of safety-related accidents in fiscal 2022]
+[Number of process safety accidents in fiscal 2023]

 Note: Classification by accident intensity is based on the standards of the Japan Petrochemical Industry Association (CCPS).